-NOTE: This provides guidance on the overall process and includes a schedule of all the relevant guidance documents relating to the commissioning of specific building services systems.
+This provides guidance on the overall process and includes a schedule of all the relevant guidance documents relating to the commissioning of specific building services systems.

-- b) the procedures for air leakage testing of ductwork given in paragraphs 3.24 and 3.25. - 3.19 Commissioning must be carried out in such a way as not to prejudice compliance with any applicable health and safety requirements. - 3.20 Commissioning is often carried out by the person who installs the system.
+3.19 Commissioning must be carried out in such a way as not to prejudice compliance with any applicable health and safety requirements.

+3.20 Commissioning is often carried out by the person who installs the system.
 Sometimes it may be carried out by a subcontractor or even by a specialist firm.
 It is important that whoever carries it out follows the relevant approved procedure.